 The significance of nitrates in the aquarium is arguably less understood by fish keepers than the effect of ammonia and nitrites.
-Although nitrates are not directly lethal in the way ammonia or nitrites are, over time high levels of nitrate have a negative effect on fish, plants and the aquarium environment in general.
+Although nitrates are not as directly lethal as ammonia or nitrites, over time, high levels of nitrate negatively impact fish, plants and the aquarium environment in general.

 Effect on Fish

-Fish will feel the impact of nitrates by the time the levels reach 100 ppm, particularly if levels remain there.
-The resulting stress leaves the fish more susceptible to disease and inhibits their ability to reproduce.
+Fish will feel the impact of nitrates by the time levels reach 100 ppm, particularly if these levels persist.
+The resulting stress leaves fish more susceptible to disease and inhibits their ability to reproduce.

-High nitrate levels are especially harmful to fry and young fish and will affect their growth.
-Furthermore, conditions that cause elevated nitrates often cause decreased oxygen levels, which further stress the fish.
+High nitrate levels are especially harmful to fry and young fish and will negatively affect their growth.
+Furthermore, the same conditions that cause elevated nitrates often cause decreased oxygen levels, which further stress the fish.

 Nitrates and Algae

-Elevated nitrates are a significant contributor to undesirable algae growth.
-Nitrate levels as low as 10 ppm will promote algae growth.
-Algae blooms in newly setup tanks are usually due to elevated nitrate levels.
+Elevated nitrates are a significant contributor to undesirable algae growth, and nitrate levels as low as 10 ppm will promote algae growth.
+The algal blooms that are common in newly setup tanks are usually due to elevated nitrate levels.

-Although plants utilize nitrates, if nitrates rise faster than the plants can use them, the plants can become overgrown with algae, ultimately leading to their demise.
+Although plants utilize nitrates, if nitrates rise faster than the plants can use them, then even the plants can become overgrown with algae, ultimately leading to their asphyxiation and demise.

 How to Reduce Nitrates

-- Keep the tank clean – Waste ultimately produces nitrates.
-Cleaner tanks produce fewer nitrates in the first place.
+- Keep the tank clean: Waste ultimately produces nitrates; cleaner tanks produce fewer of the nitrates that must be removed.

-- Don’t overfeed the fish – Overfeeding is a significant contributor to excess nitrates and other undesirable wastes, such as phosphates.
+- Feeding Amounts: Overfeeding is a significant contributor to excess nitrates and other undesirable wastes, such as phosphates.

-- Water changes – Performing regular water changes with water that has little or no nitrates will lower the overall nitrate level in the tank.
-RO/DI water is an excellent choice for keeping nitrate levels low.
+- Water changes: Performing regular water changes with water that has little or no nitrates will lower the overall nitrate level in the tank.
+Pure deionized water (DI) or reverse osmosis water (RO) are excellent choices for keeping nitrate levels low through water change procedures.

-- Keep live plants – Live plants utilize nitrates and will help keep nitrates in check.
+- Keeping live plants: Live plants utilize nitrates and will help keep nitrates in check.